 The rapid (antigen) results are available within 15 minutes.

 The send off (PCR) results are available within 48-72 hours.

 What should I do if I am not feeling well and think I have COVID 19?

 If you are not feeling well and think you may have COVID 19, isolate at home and contact Health Services at 318-357-5351 for guidance.
 Follow CDC website for COVID 19 symptoms: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html

 What should I do if I have been in direct contact with someone that tested positive for COVID 19?

-If you have been within 6 feet for 15 minutes or longer of a COVID positive person you need to immediately quarantine and report to Health Services at firstname.lastname@example.org or call 318-357-5351 for guidance.
+If you have not been fully vaccinated for COVID 19 and you are in direct contact with a COVID positive person, quarantine and report to Health Services at email@example.com or call 318-357-5351 for guidance.

 Can I still receive STI testing at Health Services?